 What Is a “Twindemic” and Why Should You Be Concerned?

-Infections like the flu are a major cause of asthma episodes.
+Respiratory infections like the flu are a major cause of asthma episodes.
 And according to the Centers for Disease Control and Prevention (CDC), people with asthma are at higher risk for developing serious complications from the flu like pneumonia.
 Getting your flu shot and following the steps below are the best ways to protect yourself and your loved ones.

-- Wear a mask or cloth face covering.
+- Wear a mask.

 - Wash your hands with soap and water for at least 20 seconds.